-Happolati restaurant review - Oslo, Norway
+Happolati restaurant - Oslo, Norway

 Of Oslo’s many splendoured charms, its dining scene is probably one of its most rewarding, even for regular visitors.

 Layer on a nuanced design sensibility and it’s no surprise that Norway’s capital is filled with so many artfully conceived eateries.
 Named after a character in the novel ‘Sult’, Happolati occupies a light-filled space, recently vacated by the Michelin-starred Ylajali, on the ground floor of the former National Hospital, which was built in 1872.
 Local designers Anderssen & Voll have taken their cue from the restaurant’s Asian-inflected menu – think pine screens, ash and walnut finishes, chairs inspired by Japanese banners, origami wall lamps, and modern takes on traditional paper lanterns.